surdouski/msf-cli/README.md

 # output: Local MQTT broker started at 192.168.x.x:1883.
 ```

-This command is meant for testing on your local network.
-If you already have a broker set up elsewhere that
-you want to use, use that instead.
+This command sets up a local MQTT broker for testing within your network.
+If you have an existing broker, feel free to use it instead.

-This command runs a `eclipse-mosquitto:1.6` container with some defaults.
-Can optionally add `--port` to specify
-a different port on your local machine you want to access it through.

-This command also outputs your IP and port you can connect to it through on your local network.
+The command launches an `eclipse-mosquitto:1.6` Docker container with default settings.
+You can use the optional `--port` parameter to specify a custom port.
+The command will output your local network IP and port information for connection.

 #### down